LJMU aligns itself with the AUA. The AUA is the leading professional body for Higher Education staff within professional services roles.

 AUA Mark of Excellence

-Taught development programme designed to support all staff - Professional Services, Academic and Research staff - performing professional services roles (administration, management and technical), in gaining professional recognition and accreditation at Accredited Membership and Fellowship level with the AUA.
-It is also aimed at enhancing particpants' continuing professional development (CPD) aligned to the AUA CPD Framework.
-Participants will also have the option of completing the SEDA Developing People and Enhancing Practice Award as part of the programme.
-Staff who successfully complete the programme will be entitled to use the post-nominal designation AMAUA or FAUA on any correspondence.
+This is a two-day taught development programme designed to support all staff - Professional Services, Academic and Research staff - who perform professional services roles (administration, management and technical), in gaining professional recognition and accreditation at Accredited Membership level with the AUA.
+It is also aimed at enhancing participants' continuing professional development (CPD) aligned to the AUA CPD Framework.
+Staff who successfully complete the programme will be entitled to use the post-nominal designation AMAUA on any correspondence.

-If you are an AUA member (or interested non-member) and would like to learn more about the network please visit its webpage LJMU AUA Network Webpage.
+If you are an AUA member (or interested non-member) and would like to learn more about the LJMU AUA Staff Network please visit its webpage LJMU AUA Staff Network Webpage.

 The AUA exists to advance and promote the professional recognition and development of all who work in professional services roles in higher education, and to be an authoritative advocate and champion for the sector.